Lantern Pharma Reports Fourth Quarter and Fiscal Year 2021 Financial Results and Operational Highlights

 2022 Key Objectives:

-- Launch of The Harmonicä Trial - Ph.
+- Launch of The Harmonic™ Trial - Ph.
 2 clinical trial for LP-300 in NSCLC

 - Advance LP-100 clinical trial